peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 <br>

-So, publication activity in the area of QEC and fault tolerance is blowing up super-exponentially (as evidenced by a sharp increase in the _fraction_ of an already exponentially growing number of `quant-ph`).
+So, publication activity in the area of QEC and fault tolerance is blowing up super-exponentially (as evidenced by a sharp increase in the _fraction_ of an already exponentially growing number of `quant-ph` submissions).
 Meanwhile, NISQ has lost a bit of steam (now what are we supposed to do with all these noisy uncorrected qubits?).

 While counting `quant-ph` submissions is a decent proxy for what researchers are interested in and spending time on, it doesn't tell us whether QEC is _cool_.

 ### QEC eats Scirate?

-[Scirate]() is an online ~~popularity contest~~ platform that lets people upvote and comment on arXiv submissions.
+[Scirate](scirate.com) is an online ~~popularity contest~~ platform that lets people upvote and comment on arXiv submissions.
 It is used almost exclusively by the quantum computing research community.
 Usage of scirate is growing rapidly, as the number of `quant-ph` submissions balloons beyond what is easily skimmable in a daily email[^2].
 I don't really know what an upvote on Scirate means[^3], but to match the social media theme of the site, we will say a paper is _cool_ if it gets a nontrivial number of upvotes on Scirate, and _uncool_ otherwise[^4].

 <div style="display: flex; justify-content: center;">
   <img src="/assets/2025-09-06/qec_scirate.png" alt="QEC scirate question fractions" style="width: 80%; max-width: 600px;">